Exploring the Limitations of Mamba in COPY and CoT Reasoning: Preliminaries

-where $\sigma(\cdot)$ denotes $\silu$ activation function.
-A Mamba block combines the output of the SSM module with a gated MLP~\citep{Mamba, gated_mlp_1, gated_mlp_2}, which can be viewed as consisting of two branches.
-Here we call the branch with the SSM module as ``the SSM branch" and the other as ``the gated branch".
-It should be noticed that for the sake of simplifying the analysis, we focus on the core components of Mamba including SSM module and the gated MLP while ignoring other structures including the $\sigma(\cdot)$ before SSM module, Layer Normalization and 1D Convolutions.
-The simplified Mamba structure that we focus on can be illustrated by Figure~\ref{fig:mamba}.
-In addition, to avoid confusion, we clarify that the SSM module here is specifically the Selective State Space Module used in Mamba and this will be consistent throughout the subsequent sections.
+where $\mZ_1^l = \mW_1^l \mX^l + \vb_1^l$, $\mZ_2^l = \mW_2^l \mX^l + \vb_2^l$ and $\sigma(\cdot)$ denotes $\silu$ activation function.
+A Mamba block combines the output of the SSM module\footnote{To avoid confusion, we clarify that the SSM module here is specifically the Selective State Space Module used in Mamba, which is followed throughout the rest of the paper.} Here we call the branch with the SSM module as "the SSM branch" and the other as "the gated branch".
+To facilitate a clearer analysis, we restrict our attention to the core components of Mamba, namely the SSM module and the gated MLP, and leave out other architectural details, as illustrated in Figure~\ref{fig:mamba}.